Halloween at Balmoral: Queen Victoria’s Legendary Festivities

 A re-enactment of a local Witch legend to do with witches Rock was performed for Queen Victoria with some organisation by John Brown.
 It revived the story since it happened near Balmoral.

 Perceived to be a witch they thought she had drowned the Laird of Abergeldie, he was a ladies’ man who two-timed lovers.
 They observed this French so-called Witch to have psychic powers.
 Her mistress asked the French witch to tell her about her Husband’s activities.
 Unfortunately, the French Witch told her mistress about the infidelity of the Laird and showed her an image in her crystal ball as it was proving it.
-In disbelief and anger at seeing what the witch was saying was true, the mistress instructed Caitir to set about sinking the ship the Laird was on which was heading towards Scotland.
+In disbelief and anger at seeing what the witch was saying was true, the mistress instructed Caitir to set about sinking the ship the Laird was on, which was heading towards Scotland.

 Albert and Victoria bought the Haunted Abergeldie castle for a spell

 Prince Albert bought Abergeldie Castle on a 40-year lease as it was near to Balmoral Castle.
-Albert gave the castle to his son Bertie but eventually in later life the Queen took it back from him.
+Albert gave the castle to his son Bertie, but eventually, in later life, the Queen took it back from him.

 Royal Rituals and Community Spirits

 Beyond the grandeur of torchlit processions and effigy burnings, Halloween at Balmoral was a time for strengthening community bonds.
 The Queen, known for her sense of duty and affection for her Scottish retreat, saw these festivities as a bridge between the royal household and the local populace.
-The castle grounds would echo with laughter and shared tales, as all ranks mingled freely, united by the spell of the season.
+The castle grounds would echo with laughter and shared tales as all ranks mingled freely, united by the spell of the season.
 It was a night when the hierarchy was cloaked by the darkness, only to be illuminated by the joy of collective celebration.

 Cultural Critique and Royal Defiance

 The Queen’s indulgence in Halloween traditions occasionally drew sharp breaths from the upper echelons of British society.
 Eyebrows raised at the sight of monarchy mingling with mysticism, Victoria’s participation in Halloween was a subtle rebellion against the rigid expectations of her role.
-Despite criticisms, she championed the value of cultural heritage, demonstrating a willingness to look beyond the crown and connect with deeper human experiences.
+Despite criticisms, she championed the value of cultural heritage, demonstrating a willingness to look beyond the crown and connect with more profound human experiences.

 Legacy of Halloween at Balmoral